Eggnog Muffins With Rum Icing

 Step 5: Make the glaze.
 In a small bowl, combine powdered sugar, 3 tablespoons of eggnog, and nutmeg.

-Step 6: Glaze the muffins: After the muffins are done baking, allow them to cool on a wire rack for 15-20 minutes.
-Then, drizzle the eggnog frosting over the top of them.
+Step 6: Glaze the muffins: After the muffins have finished baking, let them cool on a wire rack for 15-20 minutes.
+Then drizzle the eggnog frosting over the tops.

 Recipe Tips

-2. Do the toothpick test.
+• Do the toothpick test.
 Before removing your muffins from the oven, insert a toothpick or fork into the center of one of the muffins.
 If it comes out clean, they are done.
-If the toothpick has batter on it, continue to bake and check in a couple minutes.ย
+If the toothpick has batter on it, continue to bake and check in a couple of minutes.

-3. Add raisins or nuts.
-You can also add raisins, walnuts, pecans, or macadamia nuts to your batter for extra flavors and textures.ย
+• Add raisins or nuts.
+You can also add raisins, walnuts, pecans, or macadamia nuts to your batter for extra flavors and textures.

 A muffin cut in half on a white plate with a fork.